 Create a favicon (usually titled “favicon”, and using a special image extension “.ico”).
 There are many sites that will let you upload an image file and then touch it up to save as favicon.ico.
-You can use a .jpeg or .png, too just be sure the image is 16 by 16 pixels.
+You can use a .jpeg or .png too, just be sure the image is 16 x 16 pixels.

 Upload your favicon to your child themes’ “…images/favicon” directory.
 If you don’t have a child theme, click here.
 If you do, but don’t have the images and favicon directory, make them.
 (Although, really the directories are optional.)

 Duplicate your parent themes’ “header.php” file in your child theme.
 Be sure that if header.php is inside of a directory in the parent theme that you recreate that/those directories in your child theme.

 Paste this code anywhere in the file:

 If you are using .jpeg or .png, use this code:

 Replace ‘faviconpath’ with the path of the Favion.
 Once this is done save the settings and open your site.
 You should see your new Favicon next to your web URL on the address bar.